Cryptizone/cryptizone.github.io/README.md

-# mrriptide.github.io
+# cryptizone.github.io
-A new website made to show my games.
+A temporary website for the Cryptizone Network